MysterySoso/assignment/dol.md

 It is a simple but confusing project,whcih in fact I finish it  just before it's deadline comes.I am sorry for that,I hope I could finish the homeword with a higher
  efficiency.

+PS.I can't update the picture of example1 and example2 for a unknown reason....I am sorry but I don't known how to deal it.